NV/ext.js/Readme.md

-# JSext - JavaScript Extensions &amp; Utilities
+# ext.js - JavaScript Extensions &amp; Utilities

 High quality JavaScript extensions for various tasks such as formatting dates, currency helpers, and more.
 This library targets